DLXPlugins/simple-comment-editing/src/readme.txt

 <h3>Introducing Simple Comment Editing Options</h3>

-Introducing Simple Comment Editing Options.
+Introducing Simple Comment Editing Options (a paid add-on to Simple Comment Editing).
 If you lack programming experience and want to customize Simple Comment Editing, then this plugin is for you.
 See the features below.

 <ul>
 <li>Set the comment timer</li>
 <li>Stop the timer</li>
 <li>Hide the timer</li>
+<li>Allow unlimited editing for logged in users.</li>
 <li>Change the timer output to words or compact (e.g., 10:45)
 <li>Select button styles to match your theme</li>
 <li>Enable comment editing logging to show an editing history for the comment</li>